PenguineDavid/Kith/README.md

 +-/* =

-DISCLAIMER this is in very heavy WIP there will be bugs there will be missing features there will be features ive listed as complete and forgoten to add
+DISCLAIMER this is in very heavy WIP there will be bugs there will be missing features there will be features I've listed as complete and forgoten to add

 ---